 The requested change, though, is inconsistent – there it is again – with the rules.

-The 12 units in question were part of 38 total units that Pasadera was required to build as part of the approval of the Bishop Ranch (now known as the Pasadera Country Club or the Nicklaus Club-Monterey) subdivision.
+The 12 units in question were part of 38 total units that Pasadera was required to build as part of the approval of the Bishop Ranch subdivision (which included what was then called Nicklaus Club-Monterey, now The Club at Pasadera, and owned separately from the housing subdivision).
 To comply with the county’s inclusionary housing ordinance, the developers agreed to build 26 moderate-income for-sale units, as well as the 12 low-income rentals.

 According to the staff report, written by Associate Planner Joseph Sidor and with input from the county’s Economic Development and Housing Office, Pasadera wants the change because “they claim to have experienced high vacancy rates and difficulty in finding qualifying renters.”
 The ownership believes the location of the units results in limited access to services and facilities.